awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

    + **ConfigurationSetName** – The name of the configuration set to use when sending the email\.
 **Note**
 We recommend that you use a configuration set that is configured to publish Rendering Failure events to Amazon SNS\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](#send-personalized-email-set-up-notifications)\.
+For more information, see [Part 1: Set up Rendering Failure Event Notifications \(Optional\)](#send-personalized-email-set-up-notifications)\.

    + **Destination** – The recipient addresses\.
 You can include multiple "To," "CC," and "BCC" addresses\.
 When you use the `SendTemplatedEmail` operation, all recipients receive the same email\.